-What to do with a dream that's too big for reality?
-Among many other things, you could map it.
-Such a representation could serve as an exhortation - This is the plan, get going!
-But if the gap between cartography and reality remains unbridged, the exhortation becomes a souvenir of the road not taken, the map of an alternate reality where the fork in the road was negotiated differently.
+What to do about a dream that's too big for reality?
+You could map it, among many other things.
+That map could serve as an exhortation - This is the plan, get going!
+But if the gap between cartography and reality remains unbridged, it becomes a souvenir of the road not taken.

-Strangely enough, public transport systems seem particularly susceptible to the sort of dreams that can only live on maps.
-Two examples were discussed previously on this blog: the Uruguayan obsession with the non-existent metro of its capital, Montevideo (#590), and the Ghost Subway of Rochester, NY - a resurrected and expanded version of the metro that ran underneath the town until 1956 (#376).
+Strangely, public transport is particularly susceptible to the sort of dreams that can only live on maps.
+See, for example, the Uruguayan obsession with the non-existent metro of its capital, Montevideo (#590), and the Ghost Subway of Rochester, NY - a resurrected and expanded version of the metro that ran underneath the town until 1956 (#376).

-This map adds a third - and much bigger - transport system to that list: A putative map of what a high-speed rail network across the United States could look like.
-It was created by Alfred Twu.
-Mr. Twu is not just a designer at MWA Architects, a Bay Area bureau, he also a bit of a train nerd.
-"Having worked on getting California's high speed rail approved in the 2008 elections, I've long sung the economic and environmental benefits of fast trains", he says in a recent op-ed piece in The Guardian.
+This map adds a third - and much bigger - transport system to that list: An overview of what a high-speed rail network across the United States could look like.
+It was created by Alfred Twu, who is not just a designer at MWA Architects, a Bay Area bureau, but also a bit of a train nerd.
+"Having worked on getting California's high speed rail approved in the 2008 elections, I've long sung the economic and environmental benefits of fast trains", he wrote in an op-ed piece in The Guardian.

 The US High Speed Rail Map sprang from the overlap of Mr. Twu's designer and trainspotter personae.
 It was born out of a frustration familiar to all fast train fans in the U.S.: the building of a high-speed rail network requires more money and political will than the American political system can seem to muster.
 The Obama Administration's proposals for a non-integrated collection of high-speed rail corridors across the country were killed off, and in 2011, high speed rail in the U.S. was declared dead, now and forever.